pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 [Automatically Enforcing Tagging Policies]({{< relref "/blog/automatically-enforcing-aws-resource-tagging-policies" >}}) to demonstrate how Policy as Code to ensure tags are automatically added to any Pulumi managed infrastructure.
-If your company doesn't use Pulumi to build and manage their infrastructure, then you can still use Pulumi, in collaboration with AWS Lambda, to be able to build and deploy an application that can monitor your cloud costs.
+If your company doesn't use Pulumi to build and manage their infrastructure, then you can still use Pulumi, in collaboration with AWS Lambda, to build and deploy an application that can monitor your cloud costs.

 In order to keep our cloud costs down, Pulumi uses an AWS Lambda Go Application that is deployed to our AWS accounts that removes wasteful resources daily.
 If a developer needs to protect their resources from being deleted, they simply need to